muellners/research/src/content/indepth-overview-of-blockchain.md

 Whenever a transaction is created, the data is generated and packed together to store inside a block.

-2. The transaction is stored inside a block
+2. The transaction is stored inside a block.

 The newly created transaction is stored inside a block and the data associated is used along with the block metadata to generate a unique hash for the block.
 This process is called mining a block.
 The pseudo code for mining a block can be written as follows :